-Being Self-Aware
+Being Self Aware

-It is important that resource parents be honest with themselves and with their case manager about the following:
+It is important that caregivers be honest with themselves and with their social services case manager about the following:

-- Any past sexual abuse experiences and how they were resolved
+- \Rightarrow Any past sexual abuse experiences and how they were resolved:

-- \Rightarrow The resource parent's comfort level in talking about:
+- \Rightarrow The caregiver's comfort level in talking about:

 - Sex/sexuality

-- "Private" parts
+- Private parts

 - Sex acts

-Knowing yourself in these two areas will help you and the case manager to discuss how one may respond to a child when he or she begins to talk about his/her trauma.
-If you are not comfortable in talking about sex, sexuality, and sexual abuse, the communication between you and the child will be inhibited and close-ended.
-The child will readily pick up on your discomfort, and his/her feelings of shame will be reinforced.
+Knowing yourself in these two areas will help you and the worker to discuss how one may respond to a child when he or she begins to talk about his/her trauma.
+If one is not comfortable in talking about sex, sexuality, and sexual abuse the communication between you and the child well be inhibited and close-ended.
+The child will pick up on your discomfort and his/her feelings of shame will be reinforced.